mgechev/angular-seed/README.md

 If you have different environments and you need to configure them to use different end points, settings, etc. you can use the files `dev.ts` or `prod.ts` in`./tools/env/`.
 The name of the file is environment you want to use.

-The can be specified by using:
+The environment can be specified by using:

 ```bash
 npm start -- --config-env ENV_NAME